-The Oral Proficiency Interview is conducted over the phone with a live Certified ACTFL Tester and costs $139.
+The Oral Proficiency Interview is conducted online with a live Certified ACTFL Tester and costs $108.
 Registration is required and the payment is due at the time of registration.
 The fees paid by the candidate are paid directly to Language Testing International (LTI).

 NOTE: When responding to questions during the LTI registration process regarding your skill level, please be honest.
 If you select the lowest skill level your questions will be easier, but even if you perform perfectly, that low level of difficulty will not garner you a superior rating.
 The degree of difficulty must be high enough to qualify for a superior rating.
 Please contact LTI for more detailed information on this issue.

-- 5. Select the language you will be tested in from the drop down menu
+- Select your language from the drop down menu and click "Get Certified"

 - Valuable component in passing the Certification Examination.